Imotil Side Effects

 Generic name: loperamide

 Note: This document contains side effect information about loperamide.
-Some of the dosage forms listed on this page may not apply to the brand name Imotil.
+Some dosage forms listed on this page may not apply to the brand name Imotil.

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet.